-Table 111.
+Table 121.
 Supported helper methods

-Helper class Helper Method Description org.opennms.netmgt.jasper.help er.MeasurementsHelper getNodeOrNodeSourceDescriptor( nodeId, foreignSource, foreignId) Generates a node source descriptor according to the input paramters.
+Helper class Helper Method Description org.opennms.netmgt.jasper.help er.MeasurementsHelper getNodeOrNodeSourceDescriptor(nodeId, foreignSource, foreignId) Generates a node source descriptor according to the input paramters.
 Either node[nodeId] or nodeSource[foreignSource:forei gnId] is returned. nodeSource[foreignSource:forei gnId] is only returned if foreignSource and foreignId are not empty and not null.
 Otherwise node[nodeId] is always returned. nodeId: String, the ID of the node foreignSource: String, the foreign source of the node.
 May be null foreignId: String, the foreign ID of the node.
 May be null.
 For more details see Usage of the node source descriptor.

-e.g., en0-005e607e9e00.
-The inp paramaters are prioritized.
-If, snmpifdescr is specified, it is used instead of the snmpifname.
-It a snmpifdescr is defined, it will be appended to snmpifname/snmpifdescr. snmpifname: String, the interface name of the interface, e.g., en0 May be null. snmpifdescr: String, the description of the interface, e.e. en0.
-May be null. snmphyaddr: String, the MAC address of the interface, e.g., 005e607e9e00.
-May be null.
-As each input parameter may be null, not all of them can be null at the same time.
-At least Helper class Helper Method Description For more details see Usage of descriptor of a given interface, e.g., en0-005e607e9e00.
+etInterfaceDescriptor(snmpifn me, snmpifdescr, snmphysaddr) Returns the interface descriptor of a given interface, e.g., en0-005e607e9e00.
 The input paramaters are prioritized.
 If a snmpifdescr is specified, it is used instead of the snmpifname.
 It a snmpifdescr is defined, it will be appended to snmpifname /snmpifdescr. snmpifname: String, the interface name of the interface, e.g., en0.
 May be null. snmpifdescr: String, the description of the interface, e.g., en0.
 May be null. snmphyaddr: String, the MAC address of the interface, e.g., 005e607e9e00.
 May be null.
 As each input parameter may be null, not all of them can be null at the same time.
 At least one input parameter has to be defined.
+For more details see Usage of the interface descriptor.